County of Armagnac: History

 During the Hundred Years' War the southern part of France, including Armagnac, was ceded to England by the Treaty of Brétigny (1360).
-Edward, the Black Prince, administered the region for his father, King Edward III of England.
+Edward of Woodstock, the Black Prince, administered the region for his father, King Edward III of England.
+Woodstock asserted his authority in 1355 by laying waste on the countries lying between Bordeaux and Languedoc.
 He soon alienated the nobles by giving privileges to the towns and levying heavy taxes.
 Until this time Armagnac had remained practically independent by shifting alliances, but the rule of the Black Prince was so harsh that the count of Armagnac appealed to the French king for help in 1369.
 By submitting themselves to King Charles V of France, noble families like the Armagnacs were able to retain much of their former power and assure themselves of protection.

 In 1410 the daughter of Count Bernard VII of Armagnac (d.
 1418) was married to Duke Charles I of Orleans.
 Charles' father had been killed by supporters of the duke of Burgundy, who resented Orleans' influence on the king.
 After the marriage, the Armagnac family became associated with the part of King Charles VI against Burgundy, and the royal faction came to be called Armagnacs.
 Until his death in 1418, Count Bernard remained a bitter enemy of Burgundy.
 When Burgundy allied itself with England during the later stages of the Hundred Years' War, the friction between the two parties greatly increased.
 The two factions engaged in a bloody civil war that ended in 1435.

 After peace was established, many veterans originally recruited by Count Bernard VII formed mercenary bands that also became known as the Armagnacs.
 Although they were in the service of King Charles VII, the Armagnacs became notorious for their rapacious plundering in the north of France.
 In 1444 they were sent to Switzerland on an expedition known as the Armagnac War, which culminated in a battle between the Swiss and the Armagnac mercenaries on August 26, 1444.
 Although the Swiss were badly defeated, their determined resistance persuaded the Armagnacs to withdraw from Switzerland.
 Soon after, the Armagnacs were incorporated into Charles VII's regular army.

 After the death of Bernard VII in 1418, the counts of Armagnac gradually lost their powerful position in southern France.
 In the late fifteenth century Count Jean V opposed King Louis XI.
-He was driven from the Armagnac lands and was killed by the king's soldiers in 1473.
-After the last court died in 1497, Armagnac was united temporarily with the crown.
+He plotted repeatedly against the king, was excommunicated by the pope for his lecherousness and was finally killed by the king's soldiers in 1473, in Lectoure under siege.
+After the last count died in 1497, Armagnac was united temporarily with the crown.
 However, King Francis I gave the district to a nephew of the last count, and it subsequently passed by marriage to the family of Henry of Navarre.
 Henry became king of France as Henry IV in 1589 and joined Armagnac to the royal domain in 1607.
 In 1645, Louis XIV granted the title to Henri de Lorraine-Harcourt, whose heirs possessed it until the Revolution.